cfw-guide/dsi.cfw.guide/docs/zh_CN/dumping-nand.md

 ::: tip

-继续 [安装Unlaunch](installing-unlaunch) (Optional, not compatible with Nintendo DSi development consoles)
+Continue to [Installing Unlaunch](installing-unlaunch) (Optional, not compatible with Nintendo DSi development consoles)

 :::